 - Heat remaining olive oil in skillet set over medium-high.
 Add eggplant and cook 4-5 minutes, stirring frequently, so all sides get an even sear.
 Reduce heat to medium and cook an additional 2-3 minutes before adding the other vegetables back in to the skillet.

-- Season vegetables with salt, black and red pepper to taste, and add red wine vinegar, capers, raisins, and cilantro.
-Stir together to combine, then remove from heat.
+- Season vegetables with salt, black and red pepper to taste.
+Add red wine vinegar, capers, raisins, and cilantro.
+Stir together to combine, then remove from heat and set aside to cool slightly.

-- Arrange caponata on plates, then lay steak slices on top.
-Sprinkle with cotija cheese and chopped cilantro.
-Serve with your favorite beverage and enjoy!
+- Arrange warm or cooled caponata on plates, then lay steak slices on top.
+Sprinkle with cotija cheese and chopped cilantro and serve.